Contemplation

 Neurotics are split subjects.
 Their subjectivity is alienated and barred off by the Other.
 And since the neurotic is barred off (repressed), where their jouissance is regulated by the Other’s desires (language), they do not know what they really want and are usually found uncertain of their real desires.
 It is common for neurotics to have perverse fantasies where their unconscious desire appears in an inhibited way.
 It is also common for them to produce Freudian slips.
 The base of neuroticism is hysteria and the question that neurotics must ask themselves is: “What do I really want?”.
 Yet this question can never be completely answered due to the subversion of our desires.

 As Gerard Wajcman once pointed out, there are only two positions that you can take to answer the question of hysteria.
-You either answer the question and produce knowledge and miss the point, or speak the truth and not answer the question.
+You either answer the question, produce knowledge and miss the point, or speak the truth and not answer the question.

 On the other hand, the psychotic is not a split subject.
 The subject fully appears uninhibited, where the Other fails to prohibit the jouissance of the subject.
 One common outcome that arises are symptoms like hallucination, where “someone else” appears to be talking to them in their head.
 This voice is not like most of us with an “inner monologue”.
 It’s more like a real external voice.